Opty1712/chat/README.md

 0. clone CHAT to the project folder "git clone https://github.com/Opty1712/chat.git"

-1. run "npm i" - it will load all dependencies from package.json
+1. run `npm i` - it will load all dependencies from package.json

-2. run "webpack" - it will build "app.js" and move it to the root folder
+2. run `webpack` - it will build "app.js" and move it to the root folder

-2.1. use "NODE_ENV=development" for developing (watch = true, minification = false, devtool = "cheap-module-inline-source-map")
+2.1. use `NODE_ENV=development` for developing (watch = true, minification = false, devtool = "cheap-module-inline-source-map")

-2.2. use "NODE_ENV=production" for production (watch = false, minification = true, NO devtool)
+2.2. use `NODE_ENV=production` for production (watch = false, minification = true, NO devtool)

-3. start app "node server.js" and navigate your browser to http://127.0.0.1:8080/
+3. start app `node server.js` and navigate your browser to (http://127.0.0.1:8080/)

 #KNOWN ISSUES

-If project runs not under WINDOWS may be you need to check lines 19-20 in "webpack.config.js"
+If project runs not under WINDOWS may be you need to check **lines 19-20** in `webpack.config.js`